jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 <a name="soccerama"></a>
 ####Soccerama.pro

 [soccerama.pro](https://soccerama.pro) Offer fast & reliable data feeds in JSON format.
 You can choose out of default plans but also are allowed to apply for a custom plan.
 Pricing of the default plans is between 15 to 125 euro's and is a monthly fee.
-This API support lazy loading meaning you pass parameters in your request to load relationship and nested relationships.
-This makes the API fast, accrutate and reliable.
+This API support lazy loading meaning you pass parameters in your request to load relationships and nested relationships.
+This makes the API fast, accurate and reliable.

 Registration to this API is free and every plans has a 14 day trial.